cpojer/mootools-filemanager/README.md

 * onPreview: event fired when the user clicks an image in the preview

 * See Backend/FileManager.php for all available server-side options

-### Installation

-* First you need to include the follwing scripts
-  * Source/FileManager.js
-  * Source/Uploader/Fx.ProgressBar.js
-  * Source/Uploader/Swiff.Uploader.js
-  * Source/Uploader.js
-  * Source/Gallery.js (if you want to create a gallery, see example in the Demos/index.html)
-  * Language/Language.en.js (or the language(s) do you need)

-* Then you need to modify the "Demos/manager.php" or "Demos/selectImage.php" to set up your upload folder etc
-* See the "Demos/index.html" for examples, but basically you need to do the following:

-      var myFileManager = new FileManager({
-        url: 'path/to/the/manager.php',
-        assetBasePath: '../Assets'
-      });
-      myFileManager.show();

 ### Custom Authentication